weihan-01/tp/docs/DeveloperGuide.md

 **MSS**

 1. User unpins using unpin (no argument), or a scoped variant: unpin s (Senior only), unpin c (Caregiver only), or unpin all.
-2. AddressBook remove the pinned highlighted contact(s) and displays the list accordingly.
+2. Neighbourly remove the pinned highlighted contact(s) and displays the list accordingly.

    Use case ends.